How do I legally homeschool in Florida?

 State student assessment test.

 Any other method mutually agreed upon by the parent and the superintendent

 5) Preserve your child's portfolio for 2 years.

 The law specifically states that "the portfolio shall be preserved by the parent's for two years."

-6) Submit a letter of termination upon completion of your home-education program, upon enrollment in a public or private school, or upon moving from the county.
+6) Submit a letter of termination upon completion of your home-education program, upon enrollment in a public, private school, umbrella school, or upon moving from the county.

-You must file a notice of termination with the superintendent within 30 days of of the time you end your homeschool program.
-Send your notice certified mail, return-receipt requested to prove it reached it's destination.
+You must file a notice of termination with the superintendent within 30 days of the time you end your homeschool program.
+A notice of termination should include the same information as your notice of intent.
+Once again send your notice certified mail, return receipt requested to prove it reached its destination.